kf6ufo/kf6ufo-wx-helios/README.md

 ## Supported weather stations

-This project receives weather data via the **Ecowitt** protocol.
+This project currently only receives weather data via the **Ecowitt** protocol.
 The integration has only been tested with an **Ecowitt HP2551 Wi-Fi** station, but any weather station that speaks the same protocol should also work.
+A daemon architecture supports other protocols, but currently there is only the **Ecowitt** daemon/listener.

 ## Requirements

 - Debian / Ubuntu / Raspberry Pi OS
 - Python 3.x
-- Python dependencies listed in `requirements.txt` (install with `pip install -r requirements.txt`)
+- Python dependencies listed in `requirements.txt` (install into venv with `pip install -r requirements.txt`)

 ## Building external components